williamMBDK/pacup/README.md

 # PacUp
 Back**up** of lists of explicitly installed **pac**kages from various linux package managers

-Note: this readme is incomplete and possibly incorrect, it will be updated...
+## TLDR
+Create a 'package-list' for each package-manager, and a 'config' for each package-manager on each linux machine.
+The configs describes which packages from the 'package-lists' should be installed on a specific machine.

 # Prerequisites
 * python3
 * bash (only tested in bash for now)
+* (optional) [argcomplete](https://github.com/kislyuk/argcomplete) (for bash autocomplete)

 # Installation
-Since PacUp manages package managers PacUp is not accessible in any package manager.
-Instead simply clone this repo and run the `path/to/pacup-repo/bin/pacup.sh` shell script.
+Since PacUp manages package managers PacUp is not (atm) accessible in any package manager.
+Instead simply clone this repo and the `path/to/pacup-repo/bin/pacup` python script is the entrypoint for the program.

 ```shell
 git clone https://github.com/williamMBDK/pacup.git